JeffDarchuk/SCTokenManager/README.md

 	* General use token, will fit a wide variety of situations with the full array of extra data options.
 + ViewAutoToken
 	* Same as the AutoToken except utilizes cshtml view.
-### Sitecore wired tokens
-These tokens are designed primarilly for authors.
-They take more development effort to set up, but allows the authors to maintain their own tokens.
-+ Basic Token
-	* A simple token that injects content from an RTE.
-+ Rendering Token
-	* A token that is configured with a particular rendering which the author is prompted to specify a datasource item on insertion.
-+ Rules Token
-	* A token that  has its value resolved based on the rules engine.
-+ Shared Link Token
-	* A token that resolves to a link, useful if you have a link used in many places that changes often.
 ## Installing TokenManager
 The [Nuget package](https://www.nuget.org/packages/TokenManager/) is recommended to use for installation.
 The package contains a config and a DLL.
 The Sitecore items are installed by an initialize process that unpacks an embedded sitecore package that contains the templates.